Coffee in Xaysomboun Province

 Mr Syvanh, an experienced agriculturalist, is the manager and owner of the Xaysomboun Coffee Agriculture Development Ltd. He received support from a French project in 2019 to start the company.

-They primarily use washed processing, producing 1.5 tons of specialty Arabica coffee annually over the past four years.
+The company primarily uses washed processing, producing 1.5 tons of specialty Arabica coffee annually over the past four years.